Altered Axion Abundance from a Dynamical Peccei-Quinn Scale: Numerical Analysis

 \subsection{Analysis of Decreasing-PQ-Scale Model}

 Let us first consider the DPQ model, which can account for dark matter axions with larger masses than usual.
 This choice has the feature that the resulting relic abundance of the axion is greater than the typical misalignment product of an axion of the same mass, due to the fact that the effective Peccei-Quinn scale is initially larger than its late-time value.
 Let us consider, for example, a QCD axion of mass $10^{-4} \mbox{ eV}$.
 The misalignment mechanism, with generic choices for initial conditions (i.e. $\theta_i\sim1$), predicts that the relic abundance of this axion would be about an order of magnitude smaller than the observed abundance of dark matter.
 In the DPQ model, the same axion can reproduce the observed relic abundance of dark matter, depending on parameters.
-The full dynamics of the fields is presented in the upper panel of fig.~\ref{fig:DPQ1}, while the lower panel shows the corresponding energy densities.
+The full dynamics of the fields is presented in the upper panel of Fig.~\ref{fig:DPQ1}, while the lower panel shows the corresponding energy densities.

+The realization of the DPQ model in fig.~\ref{fig:DPQ1} can be of interest when considering some experimental searches for axion dark matter.
+For instance, the MADMAX experiment \cite{Brun2019} targets axion masses around $10^{-4}$ eV; if such an axion is found to be as abundant as dark matter, or at least more abundant than predicted by the standard misalignment mechanism, this abundance could be explained by a dynamical PQ scale model like the DPQ model.

-Note that although the $\chi$ field is four orders of magnitude lighter than the axion, it nonetheless begins its oscillations before the axion does because of the axion's effectively smaller mass at early times (the axion's mass is temperature dependent in the early universe).
-For this reason, as seen in fig.~\ref{fig:DPQ1}, the increased abundance of the axion (dark blue) compared to a standard axion (green) is milder than the analytical formulae predict (dashed black line), since these formulae assume that the $\chi$ field begins oscillations later than the axion does.
-Fig.~\ref{fig:DPQ2} shows a realization of the model with $m_a=10^{-6}\mbox{ eV}$, $m_\chi=2\times10^{-10} \mbox{ eV}$, $Y_i=5$, and $F=0.1$, demonstrating a case where the $\chi$ field is light enough to begin its oscillations later than the axion, and thus the enhanced axion abundance is more dramatic.
+Note that, in this case, although the $\chi$ field is four orders of magnitude lighter than the axion, it nonetheless begins its oscillations before the axion does because of the axion's effectively smaller mass at early times (the axion's mass is temperature dependent in the early universe).
+For this reason, as seen in Fig.~\ref{fig:DPQ1}, the increased abundance of the axion (dark blue) compared to a standard axion (green) is milder than the analytical formulas predict (dashed black line), since these formulas assume that the $\chi$ field begins oscillations later than the axion does.
+Figure~\ref{fig:DPQ2} shows a realization of the model with $m_a=10^{-6}\mbox{ eV}$, $m_\chi=2\times10^{-10} \mbox{ eV}$, $Y_i=5$, and $F=0.1$, demonstrating a case where the $\chi$ field is light enough to begin its oscillations later than the axion, and thus the enhanced axion abundance is more dramatic.